DigitalPublishingToolkit/PL-Manual-2016-2017/md/book.md

 <span class="numeral">2</span> Ideation And Planning

 Every sprint has an ‘ideation and planning’ session.
 In this session the creative process is triggered by the facilitation of a brainstorm and ideation session in which ideas are identified and quickly sketched.
 The most promising ideas are placed in a hierarchy and it is decided which have potential to be taken along in this sprint.
 After this, tasks are identified, but more importantly the exact sprint goal (and duration) is defined.

-Last but not least, in this session a plan board in combination with the Design Method Toolkit is used to identify which methods are going to be used and how they are going to be executed during the sprint.
+Last but not least, in this session the Design Method Toolkit is used to identify which methods are going to be used and how they are going to be executed during the sprint.

 <span class="numeral">3</span> Translate and Transfer